 Microsoft’s Organizational Structure & Its Characteristics (An Analysis)

-Features of Microsoft’s Corporate Structure
+Features of Microsoft’s Organizational Structure

-1. Product type divisions (most dominant structural feature)
+1. Product-type divisions (most dominant structural feature)

-2. Global corporate groups
+2. Global corporate departments

 3. Geographic segments